 The purpose of these fact pages is to provide basic information for everyday use about the species of snakes in France and where they are to be found.

-Phobias are understandable but however much you may dislike or fear them it's really important to understand that Snakes play an important role in our environment being both predator and prey, without them many other species would suffer or as in the case of the Short toed eagle not even be able to breed here.
+Phobias are understandable and not something a person chooses to have but however much you may dislike or fear them it's really important to understand that Snakes play an important role in our environment being both predator and prey, without them many other species would suffer or as in the case of the Short toed eagle not even be able to breed in France.
 Their role as predator is described in the species lists, but it is equally important to realise that they also provide food for many species of bird and mammal; Harriers, Falcons, Herons, Magpies, Owls, Eagles, Foxes, Marten, Wild Boar and even frogs are some of the species which profit from "having a bit of snake" in their diet.

 Many defensive bites are "dry" or have little venom actually released, however medical assistance should always be sought due to the risk of infection.